DINO DURKALIC

 Ellen graduated from Curtin University in 2014 and has since devoted her time to working as a Physiotherapist treating a broad spectrum of professional, elite and recreational dancers in Perth.

-Ellen began dancing from a very young age, and continued through all major RAD/CSTD examinations.
-Ellen chose to pursue a career in Physiotherapy with her vision being to draw on her experiences as a dancer, to help dancers with rehabilitation, injury reduction strategies, classical technique and overall improved wellbeing.
+Ellen began dancing from a young age, and continued through all major RAD/CSTD examinations.
+Ellen chose to pursue a career in Physiotherapy with her vision being to draw on her experiences, to help dancers with rehabilitation, injury reduction strategies, classical technique and overall improved wellbeing.

 Ellen holds accreditation in dry needling, strength and conditioning coaching, and is also a member of the Australian Physiotherapy Association and the International Association of Dance Medicine and Science.

-Ellen truly loves that she gets the opportunity to go to work each day and be surrounded with hard working and passionate dancers.
+Ellen truly loves that she gets the opportunity to be surrounded by hard working and passionate dancers.
 She has a strong interest in treating lower limb injuries within the dancer population and combines this with her passion for strength & conditioning to encourage dancers to step into a gym and lift heavy things!
 Ellen’s style of treatment focuses around a combination of manual therapy; exercise rehabilitation and education surrounding the physical, mental and emotional links of pain.
-Ellen has plans to return to university to study a postgraduate degree in musculoskeletal physiotherapy in the coming years.
 In her spare time, Ellen enjoys being surrounded with friends, family and food!

 Ready To Optimise Your Dance Capabilities?